Graham · North-West Highlands

 Beinn na Feusaige — common questions

-- Beinn na Feusaige is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 470m of ascent and takes most walkers 3-6 hours.
-Terrain: Boggy moorland and peat hag-ground on the lower hill, with quartzite blocks scattered through the upper slopes.
+- On the OutdoorSCOT scale, Beinn na Feusaige comes in at 4/5 — challenging.
+Expect roughly 12km and 470m of ascent on the usual route — 3-6 hours for most parties.
+Underfoot: Boggy moorland and peat hag-ground on the lower hill, with quartzite blocks scattered through the upper slopes.

 - Where do I park for Beinn na Feusaige?

-- Standard parking is at NH074548 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NH074548 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb Beinn na Feusaige?

-- The standard good-weather months for Beinn na Feusaige are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on Beinn na Feusaige.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.